Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `defaultConsistencyLevel`

+Default to Session.
 The default consistency level of the Cosmos DB account.

 - Required: No
 - Type: string